roeeyn/svelte-tetris/README.md

 ## Deploying to the Web

 I've automated this repo to build and deploy automatically to [Firebase](https://firebase.google.com/?hl=es) using GitHub Actions.
-For achieving that you need to create a project inside Firebas Console and getting Firebase Token by executing:
+For achieving that you need to create a project inside Firebase Console and getting Firebase Token by executing:

 ```bash
 # optional deploy automation